-As a nuclear medicine technologist, you'll use radioactive materials to diagnose physiological and metabolic changes in the body and treat diseases.
+As a nuclear medicine scientist, you'll use radioactive materials to diagnose physiological and metabolic changes in the body and treat diseases.

 You'll prepare and administer small amounts of radioactive substances called radiopharmaceuticals, and other medications.